engasa/Obsidian-Github-Vault/EL/Three Research Themes.md

 		 - **AI for Language and Cultural Diversity:** Explore how AI can be used to support students from diverse linguistic and cultural backgrounds.
 		 - **Universal Design for Learning (UDL)**: Study how AI can create more inclusive learning materials, such as adaptive text, captions, and code explanations for students with disabilities.
 ### 2. Technology-Enhanced Educational Platforms
-- Optimization:
-	- course planning
-	- TA allocation
 - LearnCoding (parallel courseware, code visualizer, language comparison, etc)
 - NuTeach (gamification techniques, Spaced Repetition, etc)
+- Course Planner (Optimization, Scheduling, Advising, etc)
+- TA allocation (optimization)
 - ULearn (ML for personalized quizzes)
 - DataPlayground (gamification for learning data structures)
 ### 3. Innovative, Inclusive Teaching in CS Education